 Ability to Keep Residents Mobile

-Measures the number of hospitalizations per 1,000 days of patient care.
-Minimizing hospitalizations is important to maintaining the physical health of patients.
+This datapoint measures the number of hospitalizations per thousand days of patient care.
+Keeping residents out of the hospital is key to the physical health of patients.

 Short-term Care: Rehospitalizations